girish2442/python/README.md

 # python
-AI, Machine Learning coding methodologies and applications expert  with python
+Artificial Intelligence (AI) & Machine Learning (ML) using Python programming like an expert Coding techniques and methodologies and applications